simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 There is also a new `status` Redux state object.
 When you click the 'Close' button, the `status.message` will be set to null and the notification will disappear.

-**NOTE** The modal dialog did not pop up because this tutorial does not include css styling.
+**NOTE**: The modal dialog did not pop up because this tutorial does not include CSS styling.

 Congratulations!
-You are now ready to [Build the Multi-player Game Leader UI]({% link _docs/tutorials/multi-player/frontend-leader.md %})
+You are now ready to build the [Multi-player Game Leader UI]({% link _docs/tutorials/multi-player/frontend-leader.md %})